 - Too-good-to-be-true signup bonuses in the form of free funds for new traders

 Once traders deposit money, unscrupulous brokers have several ways of stealing their money.
 Some brokers trade against their customers’ orders and charge them egregious spreads and commissions, while others make it impossible for traders to withdraw funds.
 Still others brazenly steal customer funds and then close up shop or rebrand under a new name.
 Investors should pay attention to how long a brokerage firm has operated.

-Traders can avoid fraudulent online brokers by doing a little bit of homework and following the three Rs on this checklist:
+Traders can avoid fraudulent CFD brokers by doing a little bit of homework and following the three Rs on this checklist:

 Make sure your broker is registered with a legitimate international financial regulator.

 A reputable broker should disclose which agencies regulate it.
 As an example, this page on the eToro website lists not only the agencies that regulate it, but also the registration and license numbers under which it operates.
 Similarly, Schwab created a PDF that explains the specific protection that it offers customers and, more importantly, the regulations that govern those protections.

 Traders should beware of claims of regulation by bogus agencies.
 If an agency lacks an operating history, independence and the authority to fine or sanction offenders, then it probably offers no protections to traders.
 If a broker has no agencies that regulate it, traders should avoid opening an account with it at all costs.